admaio/admaio.github.io/content/authors/admin/_index.md

     summary: |
       Final grade: 110/110 summa cum laude.
 GPA: 28.7/30.0.

-      Bachelor's Thesis in "Image Processing and Artificial Vision" with title: "Design and implementation of an eye blink detection Android application".
+      Bachelor's Thesis in "Image Processing and Artificial Vision" with title: "Design and implementation of an eye blink detection Android application (<a href="https://youtu.be/R8m4ovTZSYA">VIDEO</a>)".

 work:
   - position: Established Researcher II (incoming)